 Summer Research Scholarships

 A Summer Research Scholarship is an exceptional research opportunity for undergraduate students at any Australian or New Zealand university.
 Get a taste of what it is like studying Honours or a postgraduate research degree at ANU.
-The scholarship gives you the opportunity to undertake a short research project at ANU for eight weeks from 20 November, 2017 to 19 January, 2018, supervised by a world leading legal academic.
+The scholarship gives you the opportunity to undertake a short research project at ANU for eight weeks from November to January, supervised by a world leading legal academic.
 Undergraduate students in their third or final year, or Honours students, currently enrolled at any Australian or New Zealand university are eligible.
-Applications open 1 August and close 31 August 2017.